New Drug Laws under Utah Code Section 58-37-8

 The new drug laws in Utah were mandated by HB348 (often called the “Justice Reinvestment Initiative”).
 The Justice Reinvestment Initiative is based on recommendations by the Utah Commission on Criminal and Juvenile Justice (CCJJ).
-The new legislation was approved by the Utah Legislature and signed into law by Governor Gary Herbert.
+The new legislation was approved by the Utah Legislature and signed into law on March 31, 2015, by Governor Gary Herbert.
 The new legislation took effect on October 1, 2015.

 One section of House Bill 248 is entirely devoted to drug possession.
 The revised statute is still located at Utah Code § 58-37-8.
 The reforms for drug crimes related to the possession of controlled substances were designed to help non-violent offenders become law-abiding members of their communities.

 The reforms were intended to save taxpayer money and reserve harsher penalties for violent criminals.
 The reforms also give an innocent person more leverage in plea negotiations when they are facing a misdemeanor charge instead of more serious felony penalties.

 Additionally, the new legislation allows defendants convicted of controlled substance offenses to retain their driver’s licenses if they participate in a substance abuse treatment program.